appledev0528/SEHS4507_Research_Method/NDE-Report-Template.md

 - [ ] All sources are cited in APA 7th edition style
 - [ ] References are listed alphabetically
 - [ ] All tables and figures are original (generated from your data)
-- [ ] No AI-generated content appears in the report
 - [ ] All team member names and student IDs are on the cover page
 - [ ] Report is saved as .docx or .pdf format
 - [ ] File naming: [Team Name]_NDE_Research_Report.pdf